csrf/cldtcwt/README.md

-# OpenCL-based Dual-tree Complex Wavelet Transform implementation
+# Dual-tree Complex Wavelet Transform in OpenCL

 This repository contains code to perform the dual-tree complex wavelet transform in an accelerated manner user OpenCL.
 It also includes an